chef/omnitruck/README.md

 5. load the data into your local running redis server by dropping to root and running `ruby redisManual.rb`
    1. this is still a WIP, the format that the file is in now does load the data into the format that is expected.

+## Architecture Documentation

+### Architectural Decision Records (ADRs)

+Need to add an ADR?
+Follow these instructions [here](ADR/readme.md).

+We use Architectural Decision Records to document important architectural decisions made in this project.
+ADRs provide context around technical choices, making it easier for future contributors to understand our reasoning.

 ## License

 - Copyright:: Copyright (c) 2010-2019 Chef Software, Inc.